Tawny Man trilogy: Themes

 Fitz's internal conflicts in the Farseer trilogy – in particular, the sense of shame and trauma that result from his being Witted – have been described by scholars as an allegory for queerness.
 Fitz leads a closeted life as a Witted practitioner, largely due to his negative experiences with his guardian Burrich, whose shame for being Witted he internalizes.
 He later meets a like group of Witted outcasts who, akin to a queer support group, impart in him a sense of belonging and self-acceptance for his identity.
 In an evolution of this narrative, the Tawny Man trilogy shifts focus from Fitz's personal struggle to the larger struggle for equal rights for the Witted.

 Fool's Errand features a group of Witted revolutionaries called the Piebalds, who attempt a military uprising against the Farseer throne.
 While the Piebalds' actions are extremist, even endangering their brethren who disagree with their methods, their perception of the Wit intrigues Fitz.
 In contrast to his Witted shame, the Piebalds take pride in their identity.
 Their assertions, which scholar Peter Melville compares to slogans from 1990s queer activism, create a conflict between Fitz's Witted identity and his allegiance to the throne.
 However, he finally sides with the latter.
 Melville describes Fitz as "inhibited by the hegemonic hold the state has on him", bound in service to a social structure that denies him the right to live as himself.

-Hobb portrays queer themes through the Fool and his relationship with Fitz.
-An enigmatic character whose gender identity shifts through the series, the Fool presents as a man in the Farseer novels, and as the woman Amber in the Liveship Traders.
-In Golden Fool, Fitz learns about the Fool's genderfluid identity.
-He reacts negatively, feeling betrayed that the Fool was not who Fitz perceived him to be, and testily tells the Fool that he does not desire him physically.
-This conversation creates a rift between them that is healed only by the end of the series.
-It is only through the magic of the Skill that Fitz is able to appreciate Fool's identity: in Fool's Fate, when Fitz heals the Fool's battered body and they swap selves, Fitz states that "in those hours of rebuilding, I realized and accepted him as he was. [...]
+Hobb further portrays themes of queerness and otherness through the Fool and his relationship with Fitz.
+An enigmatic character whose presentation shifts through the series, the Fool appears as a man in the Farseer novels, and as the woman Amber in the Liveship Traders.
+In Golden Fool, Fitz struggles both with the revelation that the Fool and Amber are the same person and with the Fool's romantic feelings toward him.
+He reacts negatively, feeling betrayed and disturbed by these revelations, and testily tells the Fool that he is not attracted to men and he does not desire him physically.
+This conversation creates a rift between them, which is healed only by the end of the series.
+Ultimately, through the magic of the Skill, Fitz is able to come to terms with the Fool's otherness.
+In Fool's Fate, when Fitz heals the Fool's battered body and they swap selves, Fitz realizes that the Fool is not completely human.
+He muses: "That night, I confronted completely his strangeness. [...] in those hours of rebuilding, I realized and accepted him as he was. [...]
 He was human only in the same way that I was a wolf".
 This dynamic is further developed in the concluding Fitz and The Fool trilogy.